highchair/artinruins-com/_property/137-charles-st.md

 slug: 137-charles-st
 aka:
 date-modified: 2021-12-03-17:00
-update: 'Added a <a href="/property/137-charles-st#hope-cycle-smolski-1971-01">new color image from Chet Smolski</a>, Rhode Island College Collection'
+update: 'Added an anecdote from Vernon Samoorian and a few details from the obituary of Harry Samoorian, Jr.'

 built: 'between 1900 and 1920'
 demolition: